TeachBooks/mirror_teachbook_manual/book/basic-features/overview.md

 # Basic Features

-A short description on basic features is given here.
-An overview of the basic features is given here:
+A short description on basic features is given here:
 - Figures
 - Videos
 - Equations